Pranamimitra/An-Advanced-Approach-to-Movie-Recommendation-System-/README.md

-# 🎬 Movie Recommendation System
+# An Advanced Approach to Movie recommendation system

 A full-stack Movie Recommendation System that leverages both **Content-Based** and **Collaborative Filtering** techniques.
 Built using **React** (frontend) and **Flask** (backend), this system offers personalized movie suggestions, mood-based filters, watchlist management, and more.